Scientific Name

 How to Grow and Care

 Stapeliads are relatively easy to grow.
 However, they should be treated as outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
 They require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.
-Stapeliads come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and fall, with flowering in fall when the weather starts to cool down.
-Water in moderation when needed in the growing season, ensuring the soil is fairly dried out between waterings.
+Stapeliads originate from climates where they thrive in extremely high temperatures during the summer months, resulting in most growth occurring in spring and fall, with flowering typically taking place in fall as the weather begins to cool down.
+Water in moderation when needed during the growing season, ensuring the soil is pretty dry between waterings.
 Do not water between November 1 and March 1.

 The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken virtually throughout the year.
 Seed is also a method of propagation.